GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Mystic.md

 ### Magical Art
 You have learned a means of improving your magic that doesn't require the same dedicated training or study as some magical folks.
 Choose an attribute.
 Once chosen, it cannot be changed.
-Anytime you perform a spellcheck, you may choose to temporarily reduce you attribute by any amount to gain a bonus to your spell check equal to the result.
+Anytime you perform a spellcheck, you may choose to temporarily reduce your attribute by any amount to gain a bonus to your spell check equal to the points of reduction.
 This damage to your attributes is referred to as spellshock.
 You recover attribute points from spellshock at a rate of 1 per hour.
 A long rest recovers an additional point and a full rest recovers an additional 1d4+1 points.
 You also gain a skill based on which attribute you choose.
 If you already have that skill, you instead learn a language of your choice.
 * [Body] = Wrestling
 * [Fort] = Athletics
 * [Rflx] = Spellcraft